ml-energy/zeus/examples/imagenet/README.md

         symbioticlab/zeus:latest \
         bash
     ```
     - Zeus will always use **ALL** the GPUs available to it.
-If you want to use specific GPUs on your node, please use our Docker image and replace the argument following `--gpus` in the above `docker run` command with your preference.
+If you want to use specific GPUs on your node, please use the `CUDA_VISIBLE_DEVICES` environment variable, or use our Docker image and replace the argument following `--gpus` in the above `docker run` command with your preference.
 For example:
       - Mount 2 GPUs to the Docker container: `--gpus 2`.
       - Mount specific GPUs to the Docker container: `--gpus '"device=0,1"'`.
 3. Install python dependencies for this example: